-Directors: A S McAlpine, R 'Nyane, C Makoala
+Partners: A S McAlpine, R 'Nyane, C Makoala

-Moores Rowland (Pty), a company established under the laws of Lesotho, is an affiliate member of Praxity, AISBL, a global alliance of independent firms.
+Moores Rowland (Lesotho), a partnership established under the laws of Lesotho, is an affiliate member of Praxity, AISBL, a global alliance of independent firms.

 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or our knowledge obtained in the audit or otherwise appears to be materially misstated.